wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-10.&emsp;I have assured you that the Mind that decided for me is also in you, and that you can let the Mind that decided for me change you, just as the Mind that decided for me changed me.
+10. I have assured you that the Mind that decided for me is also in you, and that you can let the Mind that decided for me change you, just as the Mind that decided for me changed me.
 <sup>2</sup>The Mind that decided for me is unequivocal, because the mind that decided for me hears only one Voice and answers in only one way.
 <sup>3</sup>You are the light of the world with me.
 <sup>4</sup>Rest does not come from sleeping but from waking.